priyankarauthan/System-Design-Priyanka/README.md

 - Encrypted data in transit and at rest (TLS + DB encryption).
 - OAuth2/JWT for authentication.
 - Rate limiting and abuse protection at API gateway.

+## 🔹 What is Sharding?

+Sharding is a database partitioning technique that splits a large dataset into smaller, more manageable pieces called shards.
+Each shard holds a subset of the data and is often stored on a separate server or node.

+Think of it as slicing a large pizza into slices so that many people can eat at once—similarly, sharding allows a database to scale by dividing its load.

+## 📦 Why Sharding Is Needed

+### Without sharding:

+One database server handles everything (single point of failure, bottleneck)

+Not scalable beyond a certain point

+Performance degrades as data grows

+### With sharding:

+Load is distributed across multiple servers

+Each shard can be optimized individually

+Horizontal scaling becomes possible

+### 🎯 How Sharding Works

+You choose a sharding key (usually a unique ID or a user’s location), and then:

+Shard 1 → Handles data for user_id % 3 == 0

+Shard 2 → Handles data for user_id % 3 == 1

+Shard 3 → Handles data for user_id % 3 == 2

+### OR for a food delivery system:

+Shard 1 (Mumbai) → Handles orders from Mumbai

+Shard 2 (Delhi) → Handles orders from Delhi

+Shard 3 (Bangalore) → Handles orders from Bangalore

+### 🗺️ Types of Sharding

+### Horizontal Sharding (most common)

+→ Rows are divided based on a key (e.g., location, ID)

+### Vertical Sharding

+→ Tables are split based on features (e.g., one DB for orders, one for payments)

+### Geo-Sharding

+→ Based on geographical regions (used by Swiggy, Zomato, etc.)

+### ✅ Benefits

+Handles huge volumes of data

+Reduces load on individual servers

+Improves performance and availability

+Enables regional scaling

+### ⚠️ Challenges

+More complex to implement and maintain

+Cross-shard joins are difficult

+Requires shard-aware application logic

+Data movement between shards during scaling can be tricky

+### 📌 Real-World Example (Swiggy)

+Imagine Swiggy serves all of India:

+All users and orders from Mumbai go to Shard 1 (Mumbai DB)

+All from Delhi go to Shard 2 (Delhi DB)

+All from Bangalore go to Shard 3

+If one region gets heavy traffic (like Mumbai during monsoon), the other shards remain unaffected.